In LoadNinja, a scenario (or load scenario) defines all the parameters for the load test run:

 Here is a sample view of scenario settings:

 The Number of concurrent virtual users setting specifies the desired number of concurrent virtual users LoadNinja will simulate during the test run.
 The maximum number is limited by your plan.
-Every virtual user runs one of web tests, depending on load distribution:
+Every virtual user runs one of scripts, depending on load distribution:

 LoadNinja simulates every virtual user several times during the run.
-If some user completes their web test, LoadNinja starts the next iteration of that virtual user.
+If some user completes their script, LoadNinja starts the next iteration of that virtual user.

 Each scenario uses one of the following load types:

 Duration-based means LoadNinja simulates virtual users for the specified period of time.
-If some virtual user completes its web test, LoadNinja starts the next iteration of that user simulating the same web test.
+If some virtual user completes its script, LoadNinja starts the next iteration of that user simulating the same script.
 The number of iterations is not limited.
 If the test time elapses, LoadNinja doesn’t start new iterations anymore.

 For more information on load types and other parameters, see Load Configuration Settings.